oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

 ---
-title: Replace Dependabot With a Single Python Dependency Upgrade Pull Request
+title: Replace Dependabot With a Single Dependency Upgrade Pull Request
 author: ed
 date: 2022-05-27
 tags:
   - Article
   - Build Tools
   - DevOps
+  - JavaScript
   - Pip
   - Python
   - Tips
 image:
   src: blog/2022/bot.jpg
 summary: |
-  Keeping your Python dependencies up to date can become an unwieldy task when Dependabot opens a dozen pull requests every week.
+  Keeping your project dependencies up to date can become an unwieldy task when Dependabot opens a dozen pull requests every week.
 We present an alternative approach that uses only one scheduled pull request for all upgrades.
 ---